How to create a React signature pad

 Can I add image signatures with Nutrient?

 Yes.
-Nutrient allows you to add image signatures by fetching and embedding image files as annotations in your PDFs.
+Nutrient enables you to add image signatures by fetching and embedding image files as annotations in your PDFs.

 How can I create signature fields in a PDF with Nutrient?